Luucko/ErasmusGo/doc/Plan.md

 - **Goal**: Allow students to connect with peers from their home country.
 - **Preconditions**: Student profile includes nationality.
 - **Main Flow**:
-  1. Student accesses the "Find Peers" section.
+  1. Student accesses the "Find Peers" section inside the "Communication" category.
   2. App displays a list of students with the same nationality.
   3. Student selects a peer to view their profile.
 - **Postconditions**: Student connects with another peer.